WhiteHouse/source-code-policy/pages/index.md

     <li>Would a different minimum percentage be more or less effective in achieving the goals above?</li>

-    <li>Would an "open source by default" approach that required all new Federal custom code to be released as OSS, subject to exceptions for things like national security, be more or less effective in achieving the goals above?</li>
+    <li>Would an "free software by default" approach that required all new Federal custom code to be released as FLOSS, subject to exceptions for things like national security, be more or less effective in achieving the goals above?</li>

     <li>Is there an alternative approach that OMB should consider?</li>
   </ul>

   <li>What are the advantages and disadvantages associated with implementing this type of pilot program?
 To what extent could this policy have an effect on the software development market?
 For example, could such a policy increase or decrease competition among vendors, dollar amounts bid on Federal contracts, or total life-cycle cost to the Federal Government?
 How could it impact new products developed or transparency in quality of vendor-produced code?</li>

-  <li>What metrics should be used to determine the impact and effectiveness of the pilot proposed in this draft policy, and of an open source policy more generally?</li>
+  <li>What metrics should be used to determine the impact and effectiveness of the pilot proposed in this draft policy, and of a free software policy more generally?</li>

-  <li>What opportunities and challenges exist in Government-wide adoption of an open source policy?</li>
+  <li>What opportunities and challenges exist in Government-wide adoption of a free software policy?</li>

-  <li>How broadly should an open source policy apply across the Government?
+  <li>How broadly should a free software policy apply across the Government?
 Would a focus on particular agencies be more or less effective?</li>

   <li>This policy addresses custom code that is created by Federal Government employees as well as custom code that is Federally-procured.
 To what extent would it be appropriate and desirable for aspects of this draft policy to be applied in the context of Federal grants and cooperative agreements?</li>